Updated: Oct 16

 First, I will be looking at three crucial concepts—memory, history and history textbooks.
-I will point to the ambivalences inherent to all these terms in order to prepare the ground for a discussion on strategies for remembering and teaching a violent past.
+I will point to the ambivalences inherent in all these terms in order to prepare ground for a discussion on strategies for remembering and teaching a violent past.

 1. MEMORY, HISTORY AND HISTORY TEXTBOOKS

 If I think about the first of my three terms, if I think about memory it seems to me that remembering is a rather ambivalent thing to do.
 When we remember, we constantly oscillate between past and present.
 On the one hand, memory is based upon past events.
 What we remember is dependent on the experience we were exposed to.
 On the other hand, my recalling, the past is heavily shaped by the present I am living it.
 Culturally defined and socially shared norms leave their imprint on my memory work.
 The people I am interacting with will influence me.
 As a result all my memories, even the most personal and intimate ones are co-produced by the social and discursive universe I am living in.

 Actually, this cannot be different for at least two reasons: First, memory is not a reflection, but a construction of the past.
 It is selective.
 I constantly have to decide what is worth of being remembered and what not and I will do so referring to culturally defined criteria of relevance.
 Moreover, my memories are expressed in the culturally formed medium of language which rather unconsciously predetermines the way I will perceive the world.
 Second and partly as a consequence of the first, remembering is closely intertwined with constructing and performing identity.
 By deciding, what was important in my childhood years and what not, I am obviously producing a certain image of myself.